mircose/ESP32_MP/README.md

 # ESP32_MP
 ## CD Quality Digital Audio Player and Streamer

-You can watch a video explanation of this code [HERE](https://pages.github.com/)
+You can watch a video explanation of this project [HERE](https://pages.github.com/)

 ### This repo contains a complete project of Audio Player that implements: